luzzif/vested-dxd-calculator/README.md

 After determining the USD value of the salary, the amount of DXD is determined following 2 separate logics depending on the given period of time:

-- Pre-2022, the DXD ATH vs USD in the given period is simply determined and DXD given out depending on that value.
+- Pre-2022, the DXD ATH vs USD in the start of the given period is simply determined and DXD given out depending on that value.
 - Post-2022, the DXD value in USD at the `--from` date is used and DXD given out depending on that value.

 In both cases, the Covalent API is used to fetch pricing data (Coingecko being the ultimate price source).